react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/troubleshooting.md

 ---
-id: troubleshooting
+id: version-4.x-troubleshooting
 title: Troubleshooting
 sidebar_label: Troubleshooting
+original_id: troubleshooting
 ---

-This section attempts to outline issues that users frequently encounter when first getting accustomed to using React Navigation.
-These issues may or may not be related to React Navigation itself.
+This section attempts to outline issues that can happen during setup and may not be related to React Navigation itself.
+Also see [common mistakes](common-mistakes.md).

 ## I'm getting an error "Unable to resolve module" after updating to the latest version